MEET OUR STAFF

 With a background in conducting, organ & piano, and accompanying she is a versatile member of the music staff.
 Her responsibilities at Hancock include directing the Hancock Carillon and playing the organ.
 Marilyn is a graduate of New England Conservatory of Music and Westminster Choir College.

 Nancy began her professional life as an Air Force OB nurse, stationed at Wright-Patterson AFB, in Dayton, Ohio, where she met and married her husband, Mike.
-Their three children, Kevin, Megan, and Colleen are now grown and with Colleen heading to college this fall, they are grateful for their two Siberian Huskies who prevent their nest from being completely empty!
+Their three children, Kevin, Megan, and Colleen are now grown and all still in the area which is a blessing.

 email@example.com | ext.
 202